-When I was new to programming, I didn't value readability nearly enough.
-I preferred to write compact code as much as possible to the extent that I'd remove all spaces that weren't syntactically neceesary and write Python code like:
+When I was new to programming, I didn't worry about readability at all.
+Instead I valued compactness to such an extent that I'd remove all spaces that weren't syntactically necessary and write things like:

 while condition: if someobject.method(x,y)+1==otherobject.attr:someobject.othermethod()

-And I hope I can help out some beginning programmers to part from this practice after less time that I did.
-If by any chance you're a beginning programmer and you don't puke at seeing the above code, please allow me to make a case about why you should, even if you're sure no one else will ever read it.
+And I hope I can persuade some beginning programmers to part from this practice after less time than I did.
+If by any chance you're a beginning programmer and you don't puke at seeing the above code, please let me argue for why you should, even if you're sure no one else will ever read it.

-An incredibly dominant fraction of time spent "writing" code is actually spent looking at code, whether debugging, reminding yourself how your function in another file works, or whatnot.
-Being able to parse this code faster saves you an enormous amount of time over the hours, but because it's such a subtle, gradual benefit, it tends to go unnoticed.
+An incredibly dominant fraction of time spent "writing" code is actually spent looking at code.
+I think even a beginner will have experienced this and realize it on reflection.
+Being able to parse it faster saves you an enormous amount of time over the hours, but because it's such a subtle, gradual benefit, it tends to go unnoticed.

 If you don't think anyone else will ever read it, you are probably not correct.¶

-Also, you yourself are the most likely "other person" to end up reading it.
-Just because you're familiar with your code doesn't mean you will be if you leave it and come back to it after a month, and as with other people reading it, if you think that won't happen, it probably will.
+A future you is also the most likely "other person" to end up reading it.
+Just because you can understand your code now doesn't mean you will be if you leave it and come back to it after a month.
+It's not the same when you didn't just write yesterday.
+Again, if you think that won't happen, you're probably wrong.

 More whitespace has an incentive benefit¶